rust-lang-ru/book/rustbook-ru/nostarch/chapter19.md

   = note: `let` bindings require an "irrefutable pattern", like a `struct` or an `enum` with only one variant = note: for more information, visit https://doc.rust-lang.org/book/ch18-02-refutability.html = note: the matched value is of type `Option<i32>`
-help: you might want to use `let else` to handle the variant that isn't matched
+help: you might want to use `let else` to владение the variant that isn't matched
   |
 3 |     let Some(x) = some_option_value else { todo!() };
   |                                     ++++++++++++++++